 Apart from Peter, many Australian organisations, such as; St Luke’s Innovative Resources, Bendigo, Victoria, Inclusion Works, Townsville, Queensland, Lighthouse Resources in Brisbane, Queensland, and the Family Action Centre (FAC) at the University of Newcastle, New South Wales, were using what we now call the strengths-based approach in the 1990’s.
 By the time the language, framework and tools of asset-based community development hit our shores in the same decade it felt somewhat of a natural progression to incorporate ABCD, in order to deepen the work that was well underway.
 Over time, many other organisations and communities increased their work in strengths-based practices across Australia and New Zealand.
 This emerging way of working with families and communities proved to be powerful but the approach was not yet mainstream.

 At an institutional level, and with the support and guidance of Dr Jenny Cameron, the Latrobe Valley Community Environmental Gardens (LVCEG) and Santa’s Workshop were two of the first documented ABCD projects in Australia.
 Started in 1999 as part of the Community Partnering Project, these were joint action research projects between Latrobe City Council and Monash University that used ABCD to initiate community and economic development projects.
-More information can be found at the Community Economies website.
+More information can be found at the in this article.